sofmon/wedit/README.md

 The build requires setup for [Go](https://golang.org/) and [Dart](https://www.dartlang.org/) environments.

 - On Linux or MAC run **./build.sh**
-- On Windows run Windows **./build.ps1**
+- On Windows run **./build.ps1**
-- Brew, Scoop and other packages are coming soon
+- Brew, Scoop and other packages are coming soon ...